It may not have Wi-Fi, but it gets the job done.

 I am certain you can imagine what the worst part of that memory would be!

-Another interesting outhouse memory is connected to Halloween.
-Halloween in the country had its own terror.
+Another interesting outhouse memory connected to Halloween in the country had its own terror.
 The naughty boys of the town would rampage the neighboring homes and tip over all their outhouses.
 All except for ours.
 My Dad was very proud of his outhouse construction – the one outhouse in the village left standing after the day was done.
 One year, an unlucky outhouse owner discovered his privy on the roof of the local auto mechanic’s shop!

 In the country, outhouses remained the toilet of the house, long after city folks hooked up to the modern indoor flush toilet system.